blu-pi/econ-sim/Diary.md

 Deliberating on how to proceed.
 Will fix the output graphs and performance metrics!# Fixed data plots made by combining more than 2 BuyerCollections.
 This would only go wrong in tree structures previously resulting in abd output values.
 Might need more testing.
 Tree graph layout isn't quite correct for the interactive graph.
 As a result tree graph nodes can't be clicked or aren't where they are supposed to be.

+Fixed Tree graph nodes being unpredictable.
+Cause: graph layout was being newly fetched after every click.
+This involved invoking the creation of the exact same layout again with the same parameters.
+This is fine for the nx.spectral_layout as it is deterministic and always produces the same results when run on the same original graph obj.
+For the tree graph a the nx.spring_layout was chosen and it's not deterministic
+(at least not with a tree shape).
+Perhaps other nx layouts are also non deterministic with tree graph inputs.
+Either way the original layout is saved upon creation and is called after every click.
+No desync can occur anymore.